OPSkins/trade-opskins-api/IItem.md

-pattern_index | int | Pattern index (value between 1-1000) (only available for VGO, `null` for other apps) paint_index | int / null | Paint index value for a CS:GO item. `0` or `null` for items without a paint-index. wear_tier_index | int | Wear Tier Index for a VGO item, not set for other apps. attributes | object | Item's attributes
+pattern_index | int | Pattern index (value between 1-1000) (only available for VGO, `null` for other apps) paint_index | int / null | Paint index value for a CS:GO item. `0` or `null` for items without a paint-index. wear_tier_index | int | Wear Tier Index for a VGO item, not set for other apps. time_created | int | Unix timestamp of when this item was created time_updated | int | Unix timestamp of when this item was last updated attributes | object | Item's attributes

 ## Example Output for Standard Item Object